karthickbalaji/springmvc-webapp-sample/README.md

 How to test
 ---------------

-src/main/resources/import.sql contains default data for User and courses .
+src/main/resources/import.sql contains default data for User and courses application.properties contain datasource configuration

 Use test/test or admin/admin for login